 Always protect the surface of the installed flooring during construction.
-Cover the floor with quality rosin paper or other paper that will allow the floor to breathe and secure it to the baseboards; never tape directly to flooring.
-Do not use plastic or polyethylene sheeting to cover the floor.
+Cover the floor with quality rosin paper or other paper that will allow the floor to breathe and secure it to the baseboards; Never tape directly to flooring.
+Do not use plastic or polyethylene sheeting to cover the floor since they will trap moisture that will damage the flooring.
 The flooring must be cleaned and completely free of any and all debris to minimize damage.